CRSourcing/Wide-band-receiver/README.md

 # Wide-band-receiver
 An all mode wide band receiver receiver project, covering 0.1-860MHz.
-Using Arduino IDE for firmware, SI4732+AD831 for shortwave reception and additionally an I2C TV tuner for VHF/UHF reception.
+Using Arduino IDE for firmware, SI4732 as demodulator, AD831 as active mixer and additionally an I2C TV tuner for VHF/UHF reception.
 A tinySA can be used as optional panorama adapter and will then get automatically configured and updated by the software.

-It is an experimental receiver and should not be considered as a flawless building description with guaranteed success.
+This is an experimental receiver and should not be considered as a flawless building description with guaranteed success.
 It does require RF experience and tools.

 It uses a NOS "tin can" I2C TV tuner and covers 0.1 - 860MHz.
 A "shortwave only" version (without tuner) can be compiled.
 It will then cover 0.1-50MHz.